s7minhas/conflictEvolution/replArchive/README.md

 - **figure8.R**: Conducts cross-validation to compare model performance and saves resulting model to `main/ameCrossValResults.rda` and `glmCrossValResults.rda`.
 Visualization of performance between AME and GLM models are stored in `main/floats/figure8a.pdf` and `main/floats/figure8b.pdf`.
     + Original results from the authors are already included, if `main/ameCrossValResults.rda` is deleted, then this script will take approximately one hour to run assuming that the script is run in parallel using six cores.

 We have also included all the analysis necessary to generate the results in the appendix.
 The appendix related scripts are labeled as `figureA[...].R` and `tableA1.R`.
-All the results from the appendix scripts will be stored in the `appendix/floats/` directory.
+Relevant graphics from the appendix scripts will be stored in the `appendix/floats/` directory.

 #### R package build notes